18F/18f.gsa.gov/_services_projects/doj-crt-portal.md

 The public reports over 100,000 possible civil rights violations to CRT each year.
 Filing was a confusing and inconsistent process, with more than 30 ways to report a complaint.

 CRT received reports by web, email, phone, fax, and physical letter.
-Most reports had missing or incomplete information.
+Most had missing or incomplete information.
 Staff spent most of their time processing unactionable complaints instead of supporting victims.

 <div class="case-study-preheader margin-top-6">Approach</div>
 * The CRT partnered with 18F to streamline the complaint submission process to provide a more unified and straightforward experience for victims of civil rights violations.